horeaporutiu/VSCodeTutorial/README.md

 module.exports = MyContract;
 ```

+The code adds an addMember function which takes in arguments from the user such as
+email, name, address, and phone number, and saves that data on the ledger as a key-value pair.

+This code also adds a `query` function - this function takes in one argument, which is the key to look up.
-This code adds a `query` function which returns the value associated with a given key.
-Save the file.
+The function returns the value associated with a given key, if there is any.

-2. Save the file, and update the `package.json` file such that the line 3, which
+2. Update the `package.json` file such that the line 3, which
 contains the version number, now reads:

 ```